 There are plenty of scent-free and scent-control soaps and detergents available at your local sporting goods store.
 You can also wash your clothes in baking soda.
 Then, store your clothes in a scent free bag or container.

 On the day of your hunt, avoid coming in contact with any scent that would smell unnatural to a deer’s nose.
 Yes, that means you might need to skip the steaming hot sausage biscuit run or the pre-hunt cigarette before the hunt.

 Tip #8: Entry And Exit Routes [They Can Make Or Break Your Hunt]

 When you’re bowhunting, it’s easy sometimes to get focused on where you’re going to hunt.

 But, you need to spend just as much time planning how you’re going to get to that magic hunting location that will put you in the best spot for a harvest.
-But, you need to spend just as much time planning how you’re going to get to and from that magic spot also.

 So, if the deer or other game see, smell or hear “danger” as it goes to and/or from the magic hunting spot, they aren’t going to stick around and stand quartering away for you to put an arrow through the boiler room.